benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

 Almost always, we would expect to see only the $1$-finality cases, in particular, case 4.
-The $2$-finality cases would occur only in situations where many attestations are delayed, or when we are very close to the 2/3rds participation threshold.
+The $2$-finality cases would occur only in situations where many attestations are delayed, or when we are very close to the two-thirds participation threshold.
 Note that these evaluations stack, so it is possible for rule 2 to finalise $C_{n-2}$ and then for rule 4 to immediately finalise $C_{n-1}$, for example.

 The detailed mechanics of this are performed in the [`weigh_justification_and_finalization()`](/part3/transition/epoch/#def_weigh_justification_and_finalization) function during epoch processing[^fn-danny-k-finality-video].